Facelift

 Is a Non-Surgical Facelift Possible?

-While only a proper surgical operation can achieve the long-lasting effects of a facelift, there are non-surgical alternatives available.
-Dr. Richards offers a Liquid Facelift treatment, which uses skin treatments and cosmetic injectables to address creases, volume loss, and other common signs of facial aging.
-Each Liquid Facelift is customized to suit the needs and goals of the individual.
-If this method better suits your characteristics and desired technique, we will review the process with you at your consultation.
+While only a proper surgical operation can achieve the 15 years of improvements typical of a properly performed facelift, there are non-surgical alternatives available that will provide some noticeable level of improvement for a year or so.
+Dr. Richards can use skin treatments, cosmetic injectables, PDO Threads, Ultherapy®, or Genius® Radiofrequency microneedling to address creases, volume loss, and other common signs of facial aging.
+If a non-surgical method better suits your characteristics and desired technique, we can review your options during an initial consultation.

 How Do I Choose the Best Facelift Surgeon for My Needs?

-Dr. Richards is internationally renowned in the plastic surgery world, and has even served as the Plastic Surgery Consultant to the White House.
+Dr. Richards is internationally renowned in plastic surgery circles and served for 10 years as Plastic Surgery Consultant to the White House.
 A graduate of Yale University and the University of Maryland School of Medicine, he has been featured in a number of scientific panels and holds a multitude of specific credentials.
 He owes his stellar reputation not only to his groundbreaking results, but also to his gentle, compassionate bedside manner.
 Patients feel comfortable communicating their concerns to him, and he genuinely cares for every individual whom he treats.

 Additional Frequently Asked Questions About Facelift